-[Regulation 15C inserted in Gazette 10 Jan 2017 p.
+[Regulation 15C inserted: Gazette 10 Jan 2017 p.
 204.]

 15D.
 Infringement notices

 (1) The offences specified in Schedule 1 are offences for which an infringement notice may be issued under the Criminal Procedure Act 2004 Part 2.

 (2) The modified penalty specified opposite an offence in Schedule 1 is the modified penalty for that offence for the purposes of the Criminal Procedure Act 2004 section 5(3).